Brain Injuries from Toxic Exposure

 Given the importance of your trial to your health and financial future, you would be wise to have an experienced lawyer represent you throughout the process.
-Fortunately, when you work with our law firm, “experience” is exactly what you will get.
-Our legal team has been arguing cases in courtrooms throughout Texas for years, and we are ready to do the same for you.
+Fortunately, when you work with this law firm, “experience” is exactly what you will get.
+Jason Stephens has been arguing cases in courtrooms throughout Texas for years, and he is ready to do the same for you.

 Common Causes of Brain Injury from Toxic Exposure

 Every year, thousands of people throughout the United States sustain brain injuries from chemical exposure.
 These injuries are generally caused by one of the following substances: